MolemoMM/Grader_Unit_Testing/README.md

 mvn exec:java -Dexec.mainClass="org.example.Main"
 ```

-You can now enter a grade, and the application will return the corresponding level grade (e.g., "A", "B", etc.). 🎉
+You can now enter a grade, and the application will return the corresponding level grade (e.g., "1", "2", etc.). 🎉

 ### 🧪 Run the Tests